-When it comes to ‘Aussie food’, we may not have the distinct cuisine of cultures like Asia, India, Africa or Mexico, but we do boast some tasty dishes you really can’t get anywhere else.
+When it comes to ‘Aussie food’, they may not have the distinct cuisine of cultures like Asia, India, Africa or Mexico, but they do boast some tasty dishes you really can’t get anywhere else.

 Any ex-pat will tell you how much they miss just a simple piece of Vegemite toast, chowing down on lamingtons or being able to sit by the beach and enjoy fish and chips.

 On your holiday in Australia, here’s some fair dinkum tucker you’ve just gotta get in your gob!